 Homemade protein pancakes!
 Made with super simple ingredients, no added sugar or sweetener, protein-packed, gluten-free, and SO GOOD!
-Light and fluffy and totally hit the spot for a pancake craving.
+Plus, they have a light and fluffy texture and totally hit the spot for a pancake craving.
 Can you tell I’m excited?

 We are huge fans of pancakes in our house.
 I love them on the weekend or just as a post-workout breakfast.
-I mean let’s be honest, they are basically just a blank canvas for all your favorite toppings.
+Let’s be honest, they are just a blank canvas for all your favorite toppings.

-My favorite thing about this recipe is you can use whey protein powder or a plant-based protein powder.
-I took a pool on Instagram and about 40% of people said they use whey and 40% use plant-based.
+My favorite thing about this recipe is that you can use whey protein powder or a plant-based protein powder.
+I took a poll on Instagram, and about 40% of people said they use whey, and 40% use plant-based.

-- whole ingredients – made with healthy ingredients you probably already have at home
+- made with healthy and whole ingredients you probably already have at home

-- 37 grams of protein! – can we say heck yes?!
-When I say protein pancakes I mean protein pancakes!
+- 37 grams of protein! – when I say protein pancakes, I mean protein pancakes!
 The amount will vary depending on the protein you are using (I am using whey), but using a plant-based protein will give you 34 grams of protein.

 - macro-friendly and balanced – a good ratio of carbohydrates, protein, fat, and fiber for balanced blood sugar and to avoid those spikes and crashes that a sweet breakfast can do.